This article covers:

 The best solution is user story mapping.
-This is a visual exercise that helps product managers and their development teams define the work that will create the most delightful user experience.
+This visual exercise helps product managers and their teams define the work to create the most delightful user experience.

-This exercise will give engineering teams the context they need to implement the best possible solution.
+This exercise will give engineering teams the context to implement the best possible solution.

 Prioritize Your Product’s Strategic Themes And Organize Into Releases

-You need to organize all of these different features into themes in the Release view.
+You need to organize these different features into themes in the Release view.

-Identify what the major themes are and try to identify what major components can outline your overall feature organization.
+Identify the major themes and identify what significant components outline your overall feature organization.

-Beneath these major themes, you can layer the epics beneath them.
-Beneath each epic, as more additional details come up, you layer specific features beneath those as well.
+Beneath these central themes, you can layer the epics beneath them.
+Beneath each epic, as more details come up, you layer-specific features.

-The same way you determined the reason earlier will be the same line of thinking used to determine where features fall within a theme and overall epic.
+In the same way, you determined the reason earlier; this will determine where features fall within a theme and overall epic.

 As outlined in the Agile Manifesto, you need to always be flexible with your roadmap.